Summer Faculty

 Sarah Sprouse

 Sarah Sprouse is a visual artist, educator, and art historian from the greater Seattle area.
-She holds a MA in Modern and Contemporary Art History from Azusa Pacific University.
-Her work can be found in the permanent collections of Edmonds College, the University of Montana, and the City of Spokane.
-Sarah is passionate about creative […]
+She holds an M.A. in Modern and Contemporary Art History from Azusa Pacific University, with research focusing on women, ceramics, and community in the mid-century.
+Sarah serves as the Executive Director of the Grünewald Guild, an art education and retreat […]

 Emilie Bouvier